 Bad advice is everywhere, especially in marketing.
 Reading and keeping up with marketing advice is overwhelming because there’s so much of it, and so much of it is awful.
 While professional marketers and consultants eventually build up the experience to discern the junk from the gems, everyone else risks losing considerable amounts of time and money by … Continue reading Bad Marketing Advice

 I used to dread setting up email automation and email campaigns.
 Why?
 Because before a single sales or marketing email could be sent, it needed a design.
 In my attempt to sidestep this time-consuming process, I learned that plain emails not only save time but work better.

 How to get B2B customers using LinkedIn ads.
 The web is supposed to help us do more with less.
 We can email everyone we know with a few clicks, find anything we need within seconds, and learn something new within a few minutes.
-Yet when it comes to using the web for getting more customers at a faster rate and with … Continue reading The Complete Guide to Getting Sales Leads from LinkedIn Sponsored Content
+Yet when it comes to using the web for getting more customers at a faster rate and with … Continue reading How to Use LinkedIn Sponsored Content to Get Sales Leads

 A common question I hear about A/B testing is whether to test small changes or big changes.
 My answer, almost always, is “test big changes.”
 There’s an immediate follow-up question: “But if I test a big change and it wins/loses, how will I know exactly what made it win/lose?”
 Who cares what made it win?!
 Take pleasure from the improvement … Continue reading Should You A/B Test Small Changes or Big Changes?